canada-ca-terraform-modules/terraform-kubernetes-aks/README.md

 1. Create terraform.tfvars based on example template provider.

+Azure Active Directory Graph

+* Application.ReadWrite.All (Application)
+* User.Read (Delegated)

+Microsoft Graph

+* Applications.ReadWrite.OwnedBy (Application)
+* User.Read (Delegated)

-> Note: If you’re authenticating using a Service Principal (client_id) then it must have permissions to both Read and write all applications and Sign in and read user profile within the Windows Azure Active Directory API.
-See here how to add the required permissions: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-permissions-to-access-web-apis
+> Note: If you’re authenticating using a Service Principal (client_id) then it must have the appropriate permissions.
+See the following link on how to add the required permissions given above: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-permissions-to-access-web-apis.
+Additionally please don't forget to grant admin consent and add the service principal with role `Contributor` to the desired Subscription.

 2. Ensure you have exported the `ARM_ACCESS_KEY` for the Terraform backend storage account.